Matcha.Guide

 How does Ippodo compare to JENKI?

-JENKI is better value for daily drinking and lattes, offering good ceremonial-grade matcha at a lower cost per gram.
+JENKI may be better value for daily drinking and lattes, offering good ceremonial-grade matcha at a lower cost per gram.
 Ippodo excels in flavour complexity, heritage, and traditional preparation quality.
-They serve different purposes, JENKI for everyday use, Ippodo for when you want the finest.
+They serve different purposes, JENKI for everyday use, Ippodo for a higher-end traditional tasting experience.

 Is Ippodo matcha good for lattes?

-Not really.
+Usually not for our criteria.
 The delicate, complex flavours that make Ippodo special are largely masked by milk and sweetener.
-Even Ikuyo, the most affordable option, is wasted in a latte.
+Even Ikuyo, the most affordable option, may suit straight drinking better than latte use.
 If lattes are your primary use case, choose a quality culinary or everyday ceremonial grade instead.

 How should I store my Ippodo matcha?